A Hierarchical Gradient Tracking Algorithm for Mitigating Subnet-Drift in Fog Learning Networks: Introduction

 \end{itemize}

-This paper is an extension of our conference version of this work\cite{chen2024taming}.
+This paper is an extension of our conference paper version of this work\cite{chen2024taming}.
 Compared to \cite{chen2024taming}, we make the following additional contributions: (1) A new theorem discussing the case of weakly convex ($\mu = 0$) objectives is included.
 (2) We develop a new co-optimization control algorithm that adapts the device sampling rate and D2D communication frequencies after each global aggregation.
-(3) We conduct a more comprehensive set of experiments to discuss the effect of different network structures.
+(3) We conduct a more comprehensive set of experiments to discuss the effect of different network structures, data partitions, and other factors.
 (4) For the mathematical claims (lemmas, theorems, etc.), we include sketch proofs in the main text and full proofs in the supplemental material.